 Type 2 diabetes

-The disease is getting more and more common, and there’re already around 330 million type 2 diabetics worldwide.2
+The disease is getting more and more common, and there’re already an estimated 330-500 million type 2 diabetics worldwide.2

 Here you’ll find more specific information on the cause of and treatment for type 2 diabetes.

 Type 2 diabetes results when the body can no longer handle large amounts of circulating blood sugar.5 As the blood sugar increases, the body needs to produce larger amounts of the blood sugar-lowering hormone insulin.
 However, over time sensitivity to insulin can decrease and the blood sugar rises out of control.
 At the time of diagnosis, type 2 diabetics often have ten times more insulin in their bodies than what’s normal.6 As a side effect all this insulin can lead to fat storage and weight gain, something that often has been going on for many years before the disease is diagnosed.7

 So what’s the cause of this?
 This is still controversial and much debated.
 But there appears to be a clear correlation with the amount of sugar in the food.
 The more sugar people consume the more they get diabetes in the long run.
 According to a recent investigation this correlation is found in all countries around the world.8

 Probably also contributing is ingestion of other rapidly-digested carbohydrates, such as white bread and pasta, because these too cause a rapid rise in blood sugar.9 Here too there are clear linkages: people who eat more simple carbohydrates are more likely to get type 2 diabetes.10

 The associations between sugar, rapidly-digested carbohydrates and type 2 diabetes hold even in more rigorous studies.
 To give advice in favor of carbohydrate-rich food increases the risk of getting type 2 diabetes and worsens blood sugar levels in people who already have type 2 diabetes.11